Van Layout Ideas: 20 Smart Campervan Conversion Floor Plans

 18) Zig Zag Kitchen around Wet Bath with Cassette Toilet

 Staying true to its name, this van layout plays around with the interior design to fit all the amenities in.
-Rather than place all kitchen amenities in a single space, the kitchen becomes disjointed to fit in the bathroom (which features a shower and cassette toilet).
+Rather than place all kitchen amenities in a single space, the kitchen becomes disjointed to fit in the bathroom (which features an indoor van shower setup and cassette toilet).

 Best for: Small vehicle owners who want a bathroom